buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 <p align="center">
 ![LED Chain final](images/BuuKeeb/LEDChainFinal.png)</br>
 Notice how the chain starts on the right side, this is on purpose and will make more sense later, but you don't have to start there if you don't want to!</br>
-Since I'm starting on the left, I have to flip each odd row as opposed to each even row.
+Since I'm starting on the right, I have to flip each odd row as opposed to each even row.
 </p>

 Do keep in mind that each LED can pull up to 13mA if it is running at full brightness.
 108 LEDs means 1.3A which will pop our 500mA fuse.
 Luckily, we don't need to run the LEDs at max brightness, we can limit how bright they are in software.

-Now, we can't just directly connect the LED data pin to the STM32, for one specific reason: The GPIO pins output 3.3V, and this _might_ work fine, but it might not considering it's a really long chain of LEDs.
+Now, we can't just directly connect the LED data pin to the STM32, for one specific reason: The GPIO pins output 3.3V, and this _might_ work fine, but it might not considering it's a really long chain of LEDs and 3.3 is cutting it really close to the minimum value.
 Since the logic operates anywhere between 3.2 and 6V, I am going to add a "logic level shifter" to boost the LED data voltage from 3.3 to 5V.
 One good device for this is the 74AHCT1G125, which has 5 leads:
 1. Output enable
 2. Input data
 3. Ground